Introduction to Financial Ratio

 However, these facilitate comparison of the company’s performance to its own and to its competitors and therefore it is a good measure of common sizing all kinds of companies within a sector and analyze what strategic or investment decisions should be made.

 This is a guide to a List of Financial Ratios.
-Here we discuss Types of Financial Ratios with Formulas along with Advantages and Disadvantage.
+Here we discuss list of Financial Ratios with Formulas along with Advantages and Disadvantage.
 You may also look at the following articles to learn more –